 Makensie Neville, who nominated LaNicca, says, “Because of Ms. LaNicca, I have become a better person to my friends, to my family, but most importantly, to myself.
 She has taught me how to love and believe in myself, both onstage and off.
 This is a feat I never thought I would be able to accomplish.
 Ms. LaNicca also creates such a loving environment at our school.
 She is the teacher that students can go to if they’re having problems with school or they need help with an audition, etc. Every single one of her students would agree that she has helped them in some way, either on the stage as a performer, backstage as a crew member, or completely off stage as a human being.”

 Dr. Christin Pirkle is director of Troupe 4182 and the only theatre teacher at her school.
 She is responsible for all levels of theatre and strives to offer all students the opportunity to perform onstage.
-Dr. Pirkle designs and helps builds sets and has directed more than 50 performances this year alone.
+Dr. Pirkle designs and helps builds sets and directed her fiftieth production this year.

 Liam Myhill, who nominated Dr. Pirkle, says, “She places a beautiful faith in her students that I have not experienced in any other program and likely never will.
 That kind of faith is what drives people to succeed, whether you’re a terrified freshman or a tired senior.
 It’s the kind of faith that makes people want to work for the greater good, not because they have to but purely because they want to.
 I have never felt so rewarded in a program, and I pray that students continue to have the experiences that I’ve had.
 Simply put, Dr. Pirkle changes lives for the better.”